Monday, August 17, 2009

 (Click on award to learn more).

 Kind of Blue has been called the most famous and influential jazz recording of all time.”
-NO “When you find jazzers, rock and popular music followers actually unanimously unite over one record, then you know something must be right.”
-CL “Although it took three decades to sell one million copies, it has sold another four million since Davis died in 1991,” YN making it “the best-selling jazz disc of all time.”
-TL
+NO “Although it took three decades to sell one million copies, it has sold another four million since Davis died in 1991,” YN making it the best-selling jazz album of all time.
+This is the jazz record.”
+CQ “It has been for many the gateway to the world of jazz.”
+TB

-Trumpeter and composer Miles Davis “left his most lasting mark” TL with Kind of Blue, an album that “isn’t merely an artistic highlight for Miles Davis, it’s an album that towers above its peers” AMG and “has influenced generations of jazz and other musicians.”
+Trumpeter and composer Miles Davis “left his most lasting mark” TL with Kind of Blue, an album that “isn’t merely an artistic highlight for Miles Davis, it’s an album that towers above its peers” AM and “has influenced generations of jazz and other musicians.”
 YN “Many consider this recording to be one of the most important jazz recordings of any era.”
 NRR It is “a foundation album for jazz fans, the cornerstone of any jazz collection.”
 CS Clarke Speicher, of The Review, calls it “the most important, as well as one of the most beautiful albums, in the history…[of] jazz.”
 RV

 Davis had “already remade jazz in his own image several times over.”
 TLThe Birth of Cool introduced a smooth, sophisticated approach, and then Walkin’ heated things up again.
 His classic ‘50s quintet raised the bar for small-group improvisation.”
 TL As Miles Davis’ son Erin said, his father “was never one to dwell on the past and always moved on to embrace new styles.”
 YN